 Conductor: Constantin Trinks, Zbyněk Müller

-Staging conception: Wolfgang Wagner
+Staging conception and sets: Wolfgang Wagner

 Revival director: Katharina Wagner